Mauricio-Camilo/Blue-Green-and-Rolling-Infrastructure-Deployments/README.md

 # Solution Overview

-The solution combines multiple deployment strategies and Auto Scaling features to provide safe application releases.
+The solution combines multiple deployment strategies (Blue Green Deployment and Rolling Update) and Auto Scaling features to provide safe application releases.

 The architecture consists of: